vfx-rs/organization/README.md

 Contributions
 =============

 All contributions are welcome.
-However, we require a contributor license agreement (TODO: What license agreement to use?), and so do the projects that we wrap.
+However, the projects that we wrap require a contributor license agreement.
+A contributor to our repositories agrees to contributing under the license of the repository and is legally able to contribute.